Whether it's family, friends, health, or happiness, we all have a lot to be thankful for!

-How you start your day makes a difference.
-The phrase "waking up on the wrong side of the bed" exists for a reason.
-Our morning mindsets do a lot to influence the rest of our day, so try to start positive.
-Begin your day by being grateful.
+Start your daily routine by being grateful.
 You can do this in whatever way works best for you.
 Maybe you're thankful for who you woke up next to in your bed.
 Perhaps you're grateful for the gorgeous view outside your bedroom window.

 Giving mental thanks can be very useful.
 Sometimes the person you want to thank is not easy to contact, or they may have even passed away.
 Perhaps you've already expressed your appreciation in the past.
 None of this should stop you from expressing gratitude.
 Remind yourself mentally of the people you are thankful for.

 The natural world can have a very calming effect.
-Engaging in the sights, smells, and sounds of nature can help you relax and think more clearly.
-When you're trying to cultivate gratitude, some outdoor scenery can be the perfect thinking space.
-If you choose to keep a gratitude diary, try combining it with nature by making entries while you're outside.
+Engaging in the sights, smells, and sounds of nature can help you feel more relaxed and think more clearly.
+When you're trying to ways to cultivate gratitude, some outdoor scenery can be the perfect thinking space.
+If you choose to keep a gratitude journal, consider combining it with nature by making entries while you're outside.

 You don't have to be religious to pray2.
 People can find peace and gratitude in secular prayer, as well.